-A final extension would focus on streamlining the process of sizing the resulting dusty texture maps.
-This could involve a method for generating the textures at multiple resolutions for use in conjunction with texture level of detail algorithms [2, 20].
+Lastly, another extension would focus on streamlining the process of sizing the resulting dust texture maps.
+This could involve a method for generating the textures at multiple resolutions for use in conjunction with the texture level of detail algorithms [2,19].
 This would be beneficial for scenes involving a large number of objects, where there may be a prohibitive amount of work involved in manually determining the correct texture file sizes to maintain a consistent scale for the simulated dust particles.